 All Facebook Live videos are saved and added to the video section of your Page or Profile.
 You’ll have the same editing capabilities and similar analytics with Live videos as you do videos uploaded to your Facebook Page.
-For example, you can edit a video’s title and thumbnail, and upload an SRT file for captions.
+For example, you can edit a video’s title and thumbnail, have Facebook generate captions, and upload an SRT file for captions.
 From the Edit view, you’ll also have the opportunity to add additional info about your video like giving it a title and adding video tags.

 You have regular Post Insights like you would for any other video that was published on your Page.
 You also have typical video metrics like Unique Views and 10-Second Views.